Bowhle/foodyza/README.md

 # Foodyza

-A web application designed to connect users with food trucks in their area.
+Welcome to Foodyza, an innovative web application designed to connect users with food trucks in their area.
+Whether you're a busy professional, a budget-conscious student, or a food enthusiast, Foodyza has something to offer everyone.
+Our goal is to simplify the process of finding delicious and affordable meals from food trucks around you.
-Foodyza aims to make it easy for busy professionals to quickly find lunch options, for budget-conscious students to discover affordable meals and for everyone to explore the diverse culinary offerings of food trucks.

 #Deployed Site
 ###############

 #Project Blog

 * Throughout the development of Foodyza, our team focused on creating a user-friendly interface and robust backend to ensure a seamless experience for our users.
 Below, we outline the key features and technology stack that make Foodyza a standout application.

 #Authors Linkedin